lyoshenka/grinfit/_posts/2013-01-17-more-climbing-in-las-vegas.md

 ---
-title: "More Climbing In Las Vegas"
+title: More Climbing In Las Vegas
+tags: []
 ---

 Did 3 more climbs today, including one lead.